Hosanna House Retreat 14th-18th October

 If the initial evidence is sound, the bishop can approve the petition – first checking with Rome that there is no obstacle.
 He will appoint the Postulator, with others to carry out the detailed investigation into the person’s life.
 At that point, the candidate is declared a ‘Servant of God’ and the Cause is declared open.
 Despite the requirement for intercessory power, the bishop will have to state, when the local investigation is complete, that there has been no public veneration to date.

 Brother Michael’s life will be closely examined by theologians, archivists and even historians.
 They will mainly concentrate on hearing witnesses but also look at all the writings by or about him - and anything else relevant, good or bad.
-Before the results can be sent to the Congregation, his body has to be exhumed (with permissions) and examined by medical experts to confirm that his remains are undisturbed and authentic.

 The inquiry then passes from the local to the Vatican phase.
 The initial investigation is reviewed with extreme care to make sure that nothing has been overlooked.
 If anything is not right, the Cause may be referred back to the diocese.
 Or additional examination or material may be sought.
-If approved, the Congregation will declare the Servant of God to have lived ‘a life of heroic virtue’ and to have a reputation for holiness.
+If approved, the Dicastery will declare the Servant of God to have lived ‘a life of heroic virtue’ and to have a reputation for holiness.
 From then on, he becomes ‘Venerable’ and, at last, public prayers of intercession are allowed.

 For more detail on the process, see ‘Instruction for Conducting Diocesan or Eparchial Inquiries in the Causes of Saints’ http://www.causesanti.va/it/documenti/sanctorum-mater-english.html